Written by Davida Rochman on May 15, 2014

 Specialty microphones aren’t just for national tours and elite studios with big budgets.
 If you’re shopping on a budget, this post will give you confidence in selecting specialty mics, including gooseneck and side-address models.

 Written by Davida Rochman on May 1, 2013

 Editors’ Note: For many years, one of Shure’s corporate missions has been to further music education around the globe.
 But our commitment extends far beyond contests such as Fantastic Scholastic (now in its ninth year), where college teams compete for a valuable mic locker.
 It often starts with a much younger audience and here’s why: […]

-Written by Nelson Arreguín on July 27, 2012 under Artists
+Written by Nelson Arreguín on July 27, 2012 under Live

 I was born and raised in the beautiful city of Chicago to immigrant parents from Mexico who love a good fiesta.
 Almost all my early memories are filled with those of family parties.
 Baptisms, birthdays, saint’s days, First Communions, Confirmations, Quinceñeras, weddings, barbecues at random forest preserves and at Lake Michigan after my dad’s baseball […]

 Written by Davida Rochman on May 10, 2012

 Courtesy of Michael Pettersen, Shure’s Director of Applications Engineering Are there microphones that will only pick up musical instruments and will reject voices?
 How about the reverse?
 If we consider the basic function of a microphone, we discover that the answer to both questions is “No.” A microphone senses the movement of air and then […]

 Written by Nelson Arreguín on October 17, 2010 under Live